From term paper to thesis, the Library Research Instruction Program helps connect student and faculty researchers with the information they need.

 - Undergraduates, graduate students or faculty may make an appointment to discuss a research topic, develop a search strategy, or examine resources relevant to a paper or project.

 - Librarians offer an overview of and in-depth assistance with important resources for senior or master's theses, dissertations, papers and other types of research.

 - Click here to schedule a Research Consultation.

 Your liaison librarian can work with you to develop more effective research assignments and better integrate library resources into your classes and your students’ lives.
-Click here for a list of library liaisons.
+Explore our complete list of library liaisons arranged by subject.